winterForestStump/RNWF/README.md

 ## Additional information
 - The USD 1875.4 mln amount in securities of Russian issuers related to the implementation of self-sustaining infrastructure projects with high probability is the **Yamal-LNG** project debt.
 There were two issues of bonds, which were purchased by the MinFin by closed subscription.
 Reports on the results of the issue could be found [here](https://disclosure.1prime.ru/portal/default.aspx?emId=7709602713).

-On August 1, 2024 other Russian issuers received:
+On September 1, 2024 other Russian issuers received:
-- 16 000 mln RUB and
+- 18 500 mln RUB and
-- 3 000 mln CNY
+- 5 750 mln CNY
 The exact company names are unknown